lotcz/theSeed/doc/beehive.md

 -------

 - red bug egg, will grow into red bug, can be taken by bee
-- Red Bug - eats nectar, can hurt bee, spawns reb bug eggs
+- Red Bug - eats potassium, repelled by propolis, killed by insecticide, can hurt bee, spawns reb bug eggs

-- ant egg - will draw ant workers attention
-- Ant Worker - steals everything
-- Ant Warrior - kills bee, can be drawn away by bugs
+- ants - eats everything, hurts bee, can be repelled by mushrooms, poisoned by insecticide

 - butterfly egg
-- Caterpillar - eats everything, will turn into pupa
+- Caterpillar (butterfly larva) - eats everything, will turn into pupa
 - Pupa/Cocoon - will grow into butterfly
 - Butterfly - eats pollen, can spawn eggs